 Checking your blood PFAS levels regularly can help

 Understanding your PFAS levels is one of the first steps to doing something about the health risks of PFAS exposure.
 Try implementing some of the ideas on how to reduce PFAS and test periodically to keep track of how changes in your daily living and your work environment contribute to changes in PFAS levels in your body.
 Relentless Health has developed a new, state-of-the-art minimally-invasive PFAS test which you can take at home.
 Our test uses a special microsampling device, which only requires a few drops of blood, and the sample is stable enough that it can simply be mailed back to our lab.
-The test provides a comprehensive report showing your levels of up to 24 different PFAS chemicals, and you can test as often as you need to keep track of your PFAS levels over time in our easy-to-use app.
+The panel provides a comprehensive report showing your levels for 18 different PFAS chemicals, and you can test as often as you need to keep track of your PFAS levels over time in our easy-to-use app.